atilaneves/dpp/README.md

 It currently only supports C headers, but C++ is planned, templates and all.
 See also "Translation Notes" below.

 This is alpha sofware.
-It has however been made to work with several "real-life" C headers:
+It has however produced programs that compile that #included several "real-life" C headers:

 * nanomsg/nn.h, nanomsg/pubsub.h
 * curl/curl.h